-Basic and applied research conducted at the Norwegian Reading Centre has direct impact on policy and practices related to language and literacy in Norwegian kindergartens and schools.
+Research conducted at the Norwegian Reading Centre has direct impact on policy and practices related to language and literacy in Norwegian kindergartens and schools.

-In 2004 the Centre was given status as a Norwegian National Centre in Education by the Norwegian Ministry of Education and Research.
 As a National Centre, our role is to contribute to the implementation of the Norwegian education policy.

 We have a close relationship to the Norwegian education sector, which puts us in a unique position as a research centre.
 Our target groups include preschool owners, leaders, teachers and staff; school owners, leaders and teachers; the educational-psychological services; teacher education institutions, as well as national policy makers.